cohinteractive/cologv3-app-java/TASKS.md

 - Build dynamic mapping of JSON into Exchanges grouped by Conversation
 - Apply dark theme styling throughout
 - Add conversation list header panel with labels
+- App opens in dark mode with menu bar and File > Open/Exit
+- Left panel lists conversations with index, title, exchange count, and timestamp
+- Clicking a conversation highlights it and populates the right panel with exchanges
+- Clicking an exchange expands/collapses to show full text
+- Dark theme with distinct colors and white fonts for readability

 ## 🕰️ Legacy Tasks (Pre-UI Redesign)